The Science Behind Practice and Rest

 Rest alone isn't enough if your body lacks the raw materials for repair.
 What you eat and drink directly impacts how quickly you recover from a practice session.

 Hydration: Your lips and mouth are delicate.
 Dehydration thickens saliva, making it harder to maintain a consistent buzz and increasing the risk of chapped, cracked lips.
 Drink water throughout the day, especially during and after practice.
 Avoid alcohol before practice—it dehydrates and impairs motor control.
+Caffeine is fine in moderation but can interfere with sleep if consumed late in the day.

-Nutrition: Protein helps repair muscle microtears; aim for lean sources like chicken, fish, eggs, or plant-based options.
-Complex carbohydrates (whole grains, sweet potatoes) replenish the energy stores your body burned during practice.
+Nutrition: Protein helps repair muscle microtears; aim for lean sources like chicken, fish, eggs, or plant-based options like tofu and lentils.
+Complex carbohydrates (whole grains, sweet potatoes, oats) replenish the energy stores your body burned during practice.
 Omega-3 fatty acids (salmon, walnuts, flaxseed) have anti-inflammatory properties that can reduce recovery time.
 A small protein-rich snack within 30 minutes after an intense practice session can significantly improve recovery.
+For more detailed guidance on nutrition for performers, the Harvard T.H.
+Chan School of Public Health offers evidence-based advice that applies to musicians as well as athletes.

 Long-Term Sustainability: Listen, Adjust, Repeat